This topic has information about Chain rules and how to create them in the CSE UI.

 - Name.
 Enter a name for the rule.
 Signals fired by the rule will have this name.

 - When ...
 Records match the expression.
-Enter at least two rule expressions.
-For each, select the number of matches that are required, and enter the expression.
+Enter two or more rule expressions.
+For each, select the number of matches that are required.

 - in ... order.
 Choose either: